Tax time tips for sole traders

 Share

-Sole trader tax: What you need to know
+Sole traders and tax: What you need to know

-If you’re a sole trader and need to get your taxes organised, start by reading these expert tips for maximising your return and get a jump start on next financial year.
+If you’re a sole trader and need to get your taxes organised, start by reading these expert tips for maximising your return and get a jump start on the new financial year.

 Key takeaways: